michelnagme/flower-images-classification/README.md

 ## Motivation <a name="motivation"></a>

-In this project, a jupyter notebook was initially used to develop code for an image classifier built with PyTorch, then it was converted into a command line application.
+In this project, a jupyter notebook was initially used to develop code for an image classifier using deep learning built with PyTorch, then it was converted into a command line application.

 ## Files description <a name="filesdescriptions"></a>